Commercial Composting Solutions

 Methods of Composting

 The two main methods of commercial composting in Ireland are a) ‘turned windrow’ and b) in-vessel.
 In terms of availing of commercial composting facilities, you should consult your local authority to see if any are based in your surrounding area.
-Cre provides a map of composting facilities as well as their primary methods.

-Windrow Composting With the former, organic material is placed in a series of long rows where they are regularly turned and aerated by hand or by machinery.
-Despite being in the open air, these piles will reach very high temperatures in the centre as the material breaks down.
 Woodrow composting is a common method used by facilities dealing with a high volume of organic waste: the windrows can be several feet high and hundreds of feet long.
 Windrow composting is regarded as one of the best methods for industrial or municipal composting.
 However when dealing with food waste this method can attract vermin, so it requires a carefully controlled system.

 • Of course, it also means that food waste is kept out of landfill and methane emissions are thus reduced.